fubark/cyber/docs/docs.md

 Unlike unsafe pointers, a reference is never concerned with when to free or deinitialize a value since that responsibility always belongs to the value's owner.
 They are considered safe pointers because they are guaranteed to point to their values and never outlive the lifetime of their values.

-References grant **stable mutability** which allows a value to be modified as long as it does not invalidate other references.
+References grant **in-place mutability** which allows a value to be modified as long as it does not invalidate other references.
 **Multiple** references can be alive at once as long as an [exclusive reference](#exclusive-reference) is not also alive.

 The `&` operator is used to obtain a reference to a value: